dengking/programming-language/docs/C-family-language/C++/Language-reference/Expressions/Expressions.md

 The unevaluated operands are considered to be *full expressions* even though they are syntactically operands in a larger expression (for example, this means that `sizeof(T())` requires an accessible `T::~T`)

-The [requires-expressions](https://en.cppreference.com/w/cpp/language/constraints) are also unevaluated expressions.An invocation of an [immediate function](https://en.cppreference.com/w/cpp/language/consteval) is always evaluated, even in an unevaluated operand.
+The [requires-expressions](https://en.cppreference.com/w/cpp/language/constraints) are also unevaluated expressions.
+An invocation of an [immediate function](https://en.cppreference.com/w/cpp/language/consteval) is always evaluated, even in an unevaluated operand.

 ### Discarded-value expressions